OpenKinect/libfreenect2/README.txt

 sudo ln -s /usr/lib/x86_64-linux-gnu/libturbojpeg.so.0.0.0 /usr/lib/x86_64-linux-gnu/libturbojpeg.so

+4. You probably need also an OpenCL library.
+For AMD and Nvidia it comes with their drivers.
+But the OpenCL library from Nvidia was not supporting the same version as the Headers, I you can instal ``ocl-icd-opencl-dev`` instead of ``nvidia-opencl-dev``.
+For AMD the libs that come with the driver are working fine.
+For Intel GPUs one should take a look at the [Beignet project](http://www.freedesktop.org/wiki/Software/Beignet/).

-4. Build the actual protonect executable
+5. Build the actual protonect executable

 cd ../examples/protonect/
 cmake CMakeLists.txt
 make && sudo make install

-5. Run the program
+6. Run the program

 ./bin/Protonect